-- BOYS: Light blue/white striped oxford shirt (short or long-sleeved) with striped MCPS uniform tie or bow tie and khaki uniform pants. - GIRLS: Light blue 3/4 sleeve blouse (with a camisole under the shirt), khaki or navy houndstooth uniform bottoms. - Mass Day shoes must be dress flats in solid black, white, gray, brown, buck, royal or navy in color.
-NO tennis shoes are acceptable.
-NO fleece lined slipper type shoe.
-Shoes MAY NOT bear any semblance of an athletic shoe sole. - Crew neck sweatshirt, team shirts or outerwear are not permitted for Mass.
+- Boys: Light blue/white striped oxford shirt (short or long-sleeved) with striped MCPS uniform tie or bow tie and khaki uniform pants. - Girls: Light blue 3/4 sleeve blouse (with a camisole under the shirt), khaki or navy houndstooth uniform bottoms. - Mass Day Shoes must be more formal than traditional athletic shoes and follow the color scheme of solid black, white, gray, brown, buck, royal or navy in color.
+No tennis shoes are acceptable or show any semblance of an athletic shoe sole.
+No fleece lined slipper type shoes. - Outerwear: Crew neck sweatshirt, team shirts or outerwear are not permitted for Mass.
+Middle School students are only permitted to wear the uniform sweater option or gray soft shell jacket into Mass.